-a.
-Increased relocation assistance of three (3) months of the tenant's current rent for all no-fault just cause evictions specified in Section 1946.2 of the California Civil Code.

-b.
-Local regulations prohibiting retaliatory action by a property owner including decrease in services, increase in rent, and termination of tenancy.
+- a.
+Increased relocation assistance of three (3) months of the tenant's current rent for all no-fault just cause evictions specified in Section 1946.2 of the California Civil Code, except for a legitimate owner move-in per California Civil Code section 1946.2(b)(2)(A) - b.
+Local regulations prohibiting retaliatory action or harassment by a property owner including decrease in services, increase in rent, and termination of tenancy. - c.

-c.
 Local enforcement mechanisms wherein an impacted tenant can seek civil damages or injunctive relief through civil action.
-Additionally, the City's local TPO authorizes the City Attorney's Office to seek injunctive relief in case of a violation of local regulations relating to no- fault just cause protections.
+Additionally, the City's local TPO authorizes the City Attorney's Office to seek injunctive relief in case of a violation of local regulations relating to no- fault just cause protections. - d.
+Additional protections against relation and harassment as detailed in Burbank Municipal Code section 5-4-105.
+Landlord violation of this code may allow the tenant to seek civil remedies such as an action for damages, injunctive relief, and a defense to a landlord action to recover possession of the rental unit.

-d.
-Tenants can seek administrative relief through the city's code enforcement process for violation of anti-retaliation provisions.